couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-rest-api.markdown

 ### Providing Hostnames for Nodes

-There are several ways you can provide hostnames for Couchbase 2.1+.
-You can provide a hostname when you install a Couchbase Server 2.1 node, when you add it to an existing cluster for online upgrade, or via a REST API call.
+There are several ways you can provide hostnames for Couchbase.
+You can provide a hostname when you install a Couchbase Server node, when you add it to an existing cluster for online upgrade, or via a REST API call.
 If a node restarts, any hostname you establish will be used.
 You cannot provide a hostname for a node that is already part of a Couchbase cluster; the server will reject